 Air motion transformers are the ribbon-diaphragm speaker transducers.
 These driver types work tremendously well as tweeters.
 Their impedance values tend to be in the same range as the typical moving-coil drivers (most often 8Ω).

-The impedance graphs of air motion transformers, however, as much flatter with significantly less variation.
+The impedance graphs of air motion transformers, however, are much flatter with significantly less variation.
 This is due to the lack of an enclosure and a typical resonant frequency well below the audible range of sound.

 For example, the Dayton Audio AMT Mini-8 (link to check the price on Amazon) has an impedance rating of 8 ohms.